majdigital/bigworldgraph/README.md

 The project is intended to work with all kinds of texts in different languages; however, the prototype was developed to work with a corpus composed of Wikipedia articles of (political) affairs in France since 1996.

+To see what future features are planned to be included in this project, check TODO.md.

 #### Project description